diku-dk/mlkit-pldi23-parreg/README.md

 It takes about five hours to run all benchmarks, depending on machine speed.
 You can lower the number of cores in `config.sh` to speed up the process.
-This is particularly useful if your machine has fewer than 20 cores anyway.
+Such a modification is particularly useful if your machine has fewer than 20 cores anyway.

 The Docker image also contains a tarball `/home/bench/v4.7.3.tar.gz` that contains the MLKit 4.7.3 source code for reference.